 1. Shift your focus.
 It starts with a complete change in mindset.
 In the past, the most critical application for a business was its ERP system.
 With a front end on the web, any downtime for that ERP could potentially cost the company hundreds of thousands of dollars in lost revenue in just minutes.

 Now as these same companies increasingly add connected technology to their customer-facing products, those will likely become the new mission-critical applications.
 What is considered acceptable downtime for these customer-facing critical applications?
-While a focus on resilience internally is important, organizations must also ensure the availability of the applications, services and products provided to customers.
+While a focus on resilience internally is important, organisations must also ensure the availability of the applications, services and products provided to customers.

 2. Find the right skills.
 Good developer talent is hard to come by these days, let alone upskilling to add machine learning, artificial intelligence and shore up your cybersecurity.
 But these roles are all imperative to ensuring resilience is a part of your digital transformation efforts.